Born Free believes that only a global, permanent and comprehensively enforced ban on rhino horn trade will bring the crisis facing rhinos to an end.

 The world’s rhinos are in crisis.
-Less than 29,000 remain, belonging to five species spread across sub-Saharan Africa and Asia, three of which are critically endangered.
+Only around 26,000 remain, belonging to five species spread across sub-Saharan Africa and Asia, three of which are critically endangered.
 The western subspecies of black rhino in Africa was declared extinct in 2011, Vietnam’s last Javan rhino was shot by a poacher in 2010, and the last male northern white rhino had to be put to sleep in a Kenyan conservancy in March 2018, leaving just two females of the subspecies.

 The criminal networks and corrupt officials involved in rhino horn trafficking not only jeopardise the very future of these ancient and noble animals, but also deprive communities of social, economic and political security.

-If demand for rhino horn continues, more rhino populations and species will disappear altogether in the coming years.
+If demand for rhino horn continues, more rhino populations could disappear altogether in the coming years.